waytohealth/way2health/site/content/blog/w2h-covid-efforts-01.md

 Given the success of the program and the sister program (COVID Pulse that gave patients Pulse Oximeters to have a more objective measure of dyspnea - more on this in a subsequent post), the team applied for and [won a $2.5 million grant from PCORI](https://www.pennmedicine.org/news/news-releases/2020/august/2-million-grant-supports-penn-medicine-study-of-covid-watchs-impact-on-health-disparities) to run a full randomized control trial comparing the relative advantages and the program's ability to eliminate racial disparities in care.
 Enrollment in this program was completed in 4 months and we are currently in the data analysis phase.
 We'll post more about the results when they can be shared.
 The program has a [dedicated website](https://covidwatch.waytohealth.org) where more details on the team involved, press, publications, patients quotes and more are documented.

+There is an additional manuscript being written about the effectiveness of the Watch program.
+More on that soon.

 <br/> <hr/>
 Hope you found this post useful.
 Please feel free to drop us a line via the Contact link below and we'll be happy to discuss this more with you.
 Look for part 3 of this series next week.